 With the publication of his new book, The Killer Across the Table, Douglas opens up his extensive case files once again.
 This time he spotlights four disturbing new cases in attentive detail, delving into the nuances of each criminal’s life and how they ended up doing the horrific things they did.

-A&E Real Crime spoke with Douglas about his new book, his tried-and-true interview techniques and the tricks of the profiling trade.
+A&E True Crime spoke with Douglas about his new book, his tried-and-true interview techniques and the tricks of the profiling trade.

 How is this book an evolution from your past books?
 What can people expect to learn that they might not have known before?